 NAMES Used to help identify the output; enter a specific and descriptive name.
-OUTPUT TYPE Determines the output type; see the table in Outputs types and output ports below, for a description of output types.
+OUTPUT TYPE Determines the output type; see the table in Outputs types and output ports on the facing page, for a description of output types.
 OUTPUT MODE Determines the style of the output: continuous, momentary or pulsed.
 POLARITY Determines whether the output is activated on a positive or negative polarity.
 LOG Determines if system log is enabled or disabled.

-For the output test procedure, see Output Test on page 166.
+For the output test procedure, see Output Test on page 168.